-The Newsletter plugin supports multilanguage blogs managed with WPML and Polylang (the latter under development) and Translatepress (under development).
+The Newsletter plugin supports multilanguage blogs managed with WPML and Polylang, also Translatepress is partially supported.
 There are few things which need to be understood to get the best from Newsletter in a multilanguage environment.

 Important: general settings that do not depends on the language can be set in the administrative side when and only when you select “all languages” as current language in the language switcher in the admin top bar.